19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) the following statement:

-“

-This is a preliminary document and is subject to further amendments and completion in the prospectus to be registered by the Monetary Authority of Singapore.
+“This is a preliminary document and is subject to further amendments and completion in the prospectus to be registered by the Monetary Authority of Singapore.”;

-”;

 (ii) a statement that a person to whom a copy of the preliminary document has been issued shall not circulate it to any other person; and